ETS-Android3/CS-Capstone.github.io/README.md

 ![image](https://user-images.githubusercontent.com/12861265/137579190-31c84497-6d18-4b55-9195-5825123f6e1e.png)

 This is the reason I chose to pick this project.
 I wanted this artifact in my e-portfolio because this will show how familiar I am with Java programming a popular object-oriented programming language.
 It was originally written in java programming.
 I use the concept from the class to add JavaScript to the application.
 This was for the design of the project.
 Like the shape of the application and web based/browsers.
 I created an apk file to show up on any browser.
 Also creating a Database were username, password and forgetting password.
 My project shows my skills as a developer.
 I add the CRUD operation for interacting with the Database.
 I completed the Database artifact enhancement.
+If the fields are not empty, the data will be saved in the Database and move to the next page (Login Success ).
+The page (MainActivity 2) to read the stored data.
+Password Change with new Values in database.
+Save name and password in database.
+Name and password and save it in database.
+SQL Database Helper It is the part of the database and the background.
+In which the table is created, the variables that will be stored on the database.

 ![image](https://user-images.githubusercontent.com/12861265/137579215-009eb230-85fe-48ff-b284-089c695a54d9.png)